-I provide individual, couple and family therapy for Trans youth and adults.
-As a Gender therapist, I have specialized training and experience in working with individuals who identify as Transgender, gender fluid, gender non-conforming, genderqueer, nonbinary, agender, bigender, intersex and more.
+I provide individual, couple and family therapy for Trans and Nonbinary youth and adults.
+As a gender affirming therapist, I have specialized training and experience in working with individuals who identify as transgender, gender fluid, genderqueer, nonbinary, agender, bigender and more.
 It is my passion to provide you with a safe and affirming space to explore, encourage and inspire you to be YOU!

-- Explore your gender journey and address any questions and concerns you may have
+- Explore your gender journey and address any questions you may have

 - Access resources and support groups

-- Assist you in your social and medical transition process
+- Assist you in your social, emotional, familial, occupational, academic, legal and medical affirmation process

 - Learn tools in how to manage depression, anxiety or dysphoria symptoms